graevy/graevy.github.io/content/posts/roms.md

 - Go to developer options (under `system` settings) and see if there's an `OEM unlocking` toggle.
 - While you're here, enable USB debugging

 If `OEM Unlocking` is greyed-out, you might have to get an unlock code from your phone manufacturer and insert it via `fastboot` (this is as annoying as it sounds).
 Otherwise, you probably can't proceed.
 Go to [xda-developers](https://xda-developers.com), find your phone subforum, and see if anyone has posted about rooting it.
-In ye olden days (a decade ago, when I first started rooting my phones), you typically had to use some privilege-escalation linux kernel vulnerability to unlock a bootloader.
+In ye olden days (a decade ago[^22], when I first started rooting my phones), you typically had to use some privilege-escalation linux kernel vulnerability to unlock a bootloader.
 Good luck!

 ### Connecting a pc to a phone